Nasu no Yoichi

 Nasu no Yoichi (那須 与一, Nasu no Yoichi) (c.
-1169 – c.
-1232) was a samurai who fought alongside the Minamoto clan in the Genpei War.
+1169) was a samurai who fought alongside the Minamoto clan in the Genpei War.
 He is particularly famous for his actions at the Battle of Yashima in 1185.
 According to the Heike Monogatari, the enemy Taira placed a fan atop a pole on one of their ships, daring the Minamoto warriors to shoot it off.
 Sitting atop his mount in the waves, his target atop the ship rocking as well, Nasu nevertheless shot it down with only one shot.

 After the Genpei War, he was made shugo of Tottori Castle, but he lost this position to Kajiwara Kagetoki after being defeated in a hunting competition.
 He left Echigo Province and—following the death of Minamoto no Yoritomo—Nasu became a Buddhist monk in the Jōdo Shinshū sect.
 Eventually, he formed a temple, which has since been passed down to the oldest son of the Nasu family.
 For administrative purposes, detailed records were kept regarding who was to inherit the temple.
 As a result of this, it was possible to trace the Nasu lineage right up to the destruction of the temple during World War II.

 There is another legend that his death in 1189 (or 1190) was disguised to facilitate his escape from Yoritomo's purge, and that the reason for his becoming a priest was that his complexion had changed due to Hansen's disease.
 Meanwhile, according to Yoshisada Nasu, Yoichi was pardoned and returned to Nasu after Yoritomo's death, became a priest in order to enter the Jodo-shu sect and died from paralysis in 1232 in Settsu Province, after a journey of about 30 years mourning those who had died in the Battle of Gempei-Kassen.